feixuwu/document/README.md

  # New Feature:GDPR Support

- if you try to support gdpr,
- you can only use custom load/show ads api and admob(no other ad network).

- more detail document will need some time, here is the example project: https://1drv.ms/u/s!AvGg_PJlsZnwgbtBuiu3eY39fJrepA?e=1f8XNR
+ full gdpr support, use SetConsentStatus api, you can set all ad networks support GDPR. more detail document will need some time, here is the example project: https://1drv.ms/u/s!AvGg_PJlsZnwgbtBuiu3eY39fJrepA?e=1f8XNR